Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

-\item {\bf Grooming an ``attractor'' product on e-commerce platforms.} E-commerce platforms typically feature very similar substitutes within a product category.
+\item {\bf Product grooming on e-commerce platforms.} E-commerce platforms often feature similar substitutes within a product category.
 For instance, consider a product like a tablet cover (e.g., for an iPad).
 Once the utility of a new product of this type becomes established (e.g., the size specifications of a new version of the iPad becomes available), several brands offering close to identical products serving the same purpose proliferate the marketplace.
-This proliferation is problematic to the platform for two reasons: a) customers are inundated by choices and may unnecessarily delay their purchase decision, thereby increasing the possibility of leaving the platform altogether \citep{settle1974consumer, gourville2005overchoice}, and b) the heterogeneity in the purchase behavior resulting from the lack of a clear choice may complicate the problem of effectively managing inventory and delivery logistics.
-Given a budget for incentivizing customers to pick different products in the early exploratory phase where the qualities of the different products are being discovered, a natural objective for the platform is to ``groom'' a product to have the highest volume of positive ratings at the end of this phase.
+This proliferation is problematic to the platform for two reasons: (a) customers are inundated by choices and may unnecessarily delay their purchase decision, thereby increasing the possibility of leaving the platform altogether \citep{settle1974consumer, gourville2005overchoice}, and (b) the heterogeneity in the purchase behavior resulting from the lack of a clear choice may complicate the problem of effectively managing inventory and order-fulfillment decisions.
+Given a budget for incentivizing customers to pick different products in the early exploratory phase when the qualities of the different products are being discovered, a natural objective for the platform is to groom a product to have the highest publicly observable quality level at the end of this phase.
 This product then becomes a clear choice for the customers.
-Our objective effectively captures this goal. \end{enumerate}
+Our objective effectively captures this goal when the quality level is defined to be the sum total of ratings received by the product. \end{enumerate} In the above applications, it is important that algorithms addressing our objectives can perform well for small values of $T$ given the limited onboarding resources available (or, alternatively, from the perspective of minimizing the utilization of such resources).
+It is also in this small $T$ regime that the cumulative performance measures that we consider for the arms are appropriate.
+For example, maximizing the total ratings for a service provider or a product is appropriate as an objective only when the number of ratings is small since, while customers have greater confidence in the average rating if the number of ratings is higher, the rating volume does not matter much beyond a point.
+Similarly, for the application to training, the total rating can be assumed to be a proxy for the skill level of a worker only in the early phase of a worker's lifetime on the platform since skill increments are expected to diminish over successive job allocations.